MaxandreOgeret/4iL-2018/README.md

 The Symfony Standard Edition is configured with the following defaults:

-  * An AppBundle you can use to start coding;
+  * A unique bundle :  AppBundle

-  * Twig as the only configured template engine;
+  * Twig as the template engine

-  * Doctrine ORM/DBAL;
+  * Doctrine ORM;

-  * Swiftmailer;
+  * FOSUserBundle

-  * Annotations enabled for everything.

 It comes pre-configured with the following bundles: